Brisbane

 We offer 2 lecture sessions, Wednesday evenings and Thursday mornings.
 Our lectures are presented by International and Australian experts and topics range from the decorative and fine arts, crafts, design including gardens and architecture and the performing arts.
 We also offer Half Interest Days which explore a topic in more depth and special outings.

-We support the development of Young Artists through a range of philanthropic donations and by creating partnerships with leading arts organisations.
+We support the development of young artists through a range of philanthropic donations and by creating partnerships with leading arts organisations.

 Anyone can join and visitors are welcome.

-Our Program Brochure for 2025 is below.
+Our Program Brochure for 2026 is below.

 Committee